 How to create and edit a TIFF file.

 Because they’re among the most common file formats around, TIFFs are relatively easy to create.
 Simply follow the three steps below:

 - Choose File Format from the drop-down menu.

 - Choose TIFF.

 You may need to import your images into Microsoft Paint for Windows devices to save as a TIFF.
-Alternatively, programs like Adobe Photoshop have a built-in capacity to save files as .tiff.
+Alternatively, programmes like Adobe Photoshop have a built-in capacity to save files as .tiff.

 A TIFF is an image file — so it stores photographic and graphical data.
 You won’t be able to edit the original file information without editing software, like Adobe Photoshop or Illustrator.